Makster04/All_Machine_Learning/(KEY)Key_Terms(Undone).md

   - **Validation Performance:** How well a model works on a separate dataset used for fine-tuning.
   - **Model Performance:** The overall effectiveness of a model.
   - **Generalizes to Unseen Data:** The model can correctly predict outcomes for new data.
   - **Overfitting:** Happens when a model remembers the training data too well but struggles to make correct predictions on new data.
+Too high of variance.
   - **Underfitting:** When a model is too simple and fails to find patterns in the data.

 - **Regularization & Hyperparameters:**